ibm-cloud-architecture/refarch-kc/docs/pre-requisites.md

 ## Clone all the repositories

+Start by cloning the root repository using the command:

 ```
 git clone https://github.com/ibm-cloud-architecture/refarch-kc/
 ```

-Open a terminal window and go to the `refarch-kc` folder.
+Then go to the `refarch-kc` folder and use the command:

-Use the command:
 ```
 ./script/clone.sh
 ```